Marc-GA/peamonto/README.md

 Further taxonomies may address distinct domain fields.

+For instance, we provide the initial GOKI module, a research project, focusing to provide a software suite consisting of frameworks and tools as well as an open innovation laboratory for the development and realisation of AI applications for the common good.
+GOKI ontology development is work in progress.
+The current state is accessible on: <https://marc-ga.github.io/peamonto/goki.owl>

 # Application
 PEAMONTO extends GUCO to the mobility and transportation domain and is currently applied in a tool for designing and comparing different use cases and applications in that domain.